The Warmth of Artificial Light: How to Create Cosy, Inviting Spaces

 Choose the Right Bulbs

-When selecting bulbs for your lamps and light fixtures, opt for warm white or soft white bulbs with a colour temperature of around 2700-3000 Kelvin.
-These bulbs emit a soft, yellowish light that mimics the warm glow of natural sunlight, creating a cosy and inviting atmosphere in your room.
+The foundation of warm, welcoming lighting starts with the bulbs.
+Opt for warm white or soft white bulbs with a colour temperature of 2700–3000 Kelvin.
+These bulbs emit a soft, yellowish glow that mimics natural sunlight, instantly creating a cosy and intimate atmosphere in living areas, bedrooms, and reading corners.

 Layer Your Lighting